ahs502/so-connect-challenge-dogstagram/README.md

 To access the **Settings** page, click on the user avatar on top-right of the screen.

 It still has so much room for improvement, but I eventually had to stop somewhere!
-I hope you have fun with it!
+I hope you enjoy it!

 <br/>